-The Company's cash, marketable securities, and reclamation bonds are held through a Canadian chartered bank and brokerage firm, which are high-credit quality financial institutions.
-The Company's receivables primarily consist of goods and services tax due from Federal Government of Canada.
+The Company's cash, marketable securities, and reclamation bonds are held through a Canadian chartered bank and brokerage firm, which are high credit-quality financial institutions.
+The Company's receivables primarily consist of goods and services tax rebates due from the Federal Government of Canada.